stephenjlovell/chess/readme.md

 ## Performance Benchmarks

+RubyChess currently scores 263/300 on Win At Chess (WAC) for an 8-ply (7.7 second) fixed-depth search.

-Run performance benchmarks against several popular test suites using RSpec:
+You can run performance benchmarks against several popular test suites using RSpec:

     rspec spec/search_spec.rb